derailed-dash/Advent-of-Code/docs/python/shortest_paths.md

 ### How It Works

-- We want to explore a graph, with a _start_.
-If our graph was a tree, then we start with the root node.
+- We want to explore a graph, made up of edges connected by vertices.
+E.g. if we're solving the path through a map, then each map location is a vertex.
+The graph has a _start_ location, which is the root node of our tree.
 So we add the root to the frontier.
 - It then explores all adjacent nodes.
-I.e. we add those to the frontier.
+These will be `distance=1` from the root.
+We add those to the frontier.
 - Then we explore all the nodes that are adjacent to _those_ nodes.
+I.e. the nodes that are `distance=2` from the root.
-- The BFS algorithm ensures that the same vertex is not followed twice.
+- The BFS algorithm ensures that the same vertex is not followed twice; i.e. we never revisit a node we've visited before.
+This is crucial because it means that once we've a path to a note, we must have found the _shortest_ route to that node.

 So the sequence of exploration looks like this: